 The University of New Hampshire, like any community, has established regulations and standards by which its members must abide and procedures by which the academic community functions.
 The Student Rights, Rules, and Responsibilities (SRRR) Handbook is the University’s official compendium for the Student Code of Conduct cornerstone student policies and expected standards of behavior published annually by the Dean of Students.
+The Dean of Students oversees and directs the approval process for changes in student policies and regulations.

 The Student Code of Conduct is a set of established policies and standards of behavior that helps maintain a campus environment where ideas are freely exchanged, university property and processes are respected, and conflicts are peacefully resolved.
 The Office of Community Standards is responsible for interpreting and enforcing the Conduct of Conduct and administering the university-wide conduct system when students and recognized student organizations are accused of engaging in prohibited conduct.